jeremytammik/tbc/a/1927_wallcrosssection.md

 ### WallCrossSection Renaming in the Revit 2022.1 API

+Breaking news fior the Revit development team:

 ####<a name="2"></a> WallCrossSection versus WallCrossSectionDefinition

-We mentioned the unfortunate breaking change inadvertently introduced with the Revit 2022.1 API update by [renaming `WallCrossSection` to `WallCrossSectionDefinition`](https://thebuildingcoder.typepad.com/blog/2021/11/revit-20221-sdk-revitlookup-build-and-install.html#3) and suggested a fix for the `BuiltInParameterGroup` enumeration value.
+Last week, we mentioned the unfortunate breaking change inadvertently introduced with the Revit 2022.1 API update by [renaming `WallCrossSection` to `WallCrossSectionDefinition`](https://thebuildingcoder.typepad.com/blog/2021/11/revit-20221-sdk-revitlookup-build-and-install.html#3) and suggested a fix for the `BuiltInParameterGroup` enumeration value.